redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 ## Process

-1. <strong>Access the running NodeJS application on the source "migrate-host" VM</strong>
+1. <strong>Access the running NodeJS application on the source "migrate-host" virtual machine</strong>

     * Determine the IP address of the source "migrate-host" virtual machine; This is found in a text file on your Linux desktop.